The Hot Spot

-The Hot Spot is a 1990 American neo-noir film directed by Dennis Hopper, based on the 1953 novel Hell Hath No Fury by Charles Williams, who also co-wrote the screenplay.
+The Hot Spot is a 1990 American neo-noir romantic thriller film directed by Dennis Hopper, based on the 1953 novel Hell Hath No Fury by Charles Williams, who also co-wrote the screenplay.
 It stars Don Johnson, Virginia Madsen, and Jennifer Connelly, and features a score by Jack Nitzsche played by John Lee Hooker, Miles Davis, Taj Mahal, Roy Rogers, Tim Drummond, and drummer Earl Palmer.

 Plot

 Drifter Harry Madox takes a job as a used car salesman in a small Texas town.
-In the summer heat, he develops an interest in Gloria Harper, who works at the car dealership.
-Dolly Harshaw, who is married to the dealership's owner, flirts with Harry and they begin a torrid affair.
+In the summer heat, he develops an interest in Gloria Harper, a young demure woman who works at the car dealership in the loan office.
+He notices Gloria's legs, and her shoes which have wooden fruit on them.
+Dolly Harshaw, who is married to the dealership's owner, flirts shamelessly with Harry, telling him that she has a pair of shoes exactly like Gloria's.
+Soon after they begin a torrid affair.

-Harry learns that the bank staff are all volunteer firemen so he sets a fire to lure them away from the bank.
-While they are gone, Harry robs the bank, and then enters the burning building to save a man trapped inside.
-Despite this the town's sheriff suspects Harry of committing the robbery, but Dolly gives him an alibi and tells him she will sell him out unless he kills her husband.
+Harry learns that the staff of the local bank are all volunteer firemen and that the cameras in the bank do not work.
+After careful planning, he sets a fire in a building across the street to lure them all away and while they are gone, he robs the bank.
+His conscience forces him to enter the burning building to save a homeless man trapped inside.
+Despite this the town's sheriff suspects Harry of committing the robbery and he is arrested.
+He learns the money is useless anyway as the serial numbers were recorded.
+Dolly gives him an alibi and tells him she will sell him out unless he kills her husband, whom she married for his money.
 When he refuses, Dolly threatens to expose him.
-She ultimately kills her husband herself by overstimulating his weak heart during sex.
+She ultimately kills her husband herself by overstimulating his weak heart during a vigorous sexual encounter.